salmangillani58/syed-hassam/README.md

 # syed-hassam
 it is only forr personal use
-im just prectice in the vomputer but i cannot go in the event
+im just prectice in the computer but i cannot go in the event